JAlazer/TicTacToe/README.md

 > **Sidenote:** SETTING UP UNIT TESTS WITH JEST HURT MY EYES!
 I thought, that since I was making *winCheck* function, I may as well get some practice with test driven development with some popular test frameworks, soooo I looked into [*Jest*](https://jestjs.io/).
 With its promise of working straight "out the box" I made the assumption, that this would be a quick an easy process to learn.
 However, it turns out I did not have the proper configurations for *Jest* to deal with ESM Javascript... how lovely!
 So anyways, I [dove deep into configuration of *Jest* with EMS](https://jestjs.io/docs/ecmascript-modules), and realized that not too many changes had to be made!

+## Finishing Touches

+Now, currently there is no message being displayed about who won or if there was tie!
+So, a new *state* will keep track of the *winCheck* result!
+This state is *endGame*.
+This *state* will be updated upon the checking of the win condition of course!
+Then there will be a quick arrow function assigned to a constant *winMessage* which will return the appropriate win message.
+Finally, the *return* statement is updated to have the *winMessage* displayed!